Mental health in education: Belonging

 Belonging in the school environment may be the most important and relevant factors affecting students' performance in an academic setting.
 School-related stress and an increase in academic expectations may increase school-related stress and in turn negatively affect their academic performance.
 The absence of social acceptance has been shown to lead lowered interest and engagement because students have difficulty sustaining engagement in environments where they do not feel valued and welcome.
 The feeling of belonging creates a buffer between students and depressive symptoms and lessens the feelings of anxiety in school.
 Other components of not belonging can also affect students' feeling of belonging, which include not being represented racially, ethnically minority, or lack of first-generation representation in schools.

 An issue that is faced in our society today is bullying which can happen at school or even in class.
 Bullying can cause issues for students such as chemical dependency, physical harm, and a decrease in performance academically.
 According to the NASP, a large percentage, about 70%-80%, of people have experienced bullying in their school years in which the student could have been the bully, victim, or even the bystander.
 In order for staff at schools to understand how to notice this as an issue and what to do to resolve it, NASP advocates for guiding principals in how to resolve these issues as well as providing information on available programs.

+A 2020 survey by the UK non-profit Ditch The Label found that of those people who had been bullied that year 36% reported depression, 33% had suicidal thoughts, and 27% self-harmed.